reinhard-brandstaedter/solarflow/solarflow-statuspage/README.md

 ![solarflow status page](img/solarflow_statuspage.png)

 ## How to use

 I recommend to run the solarflow statuspage in a docker container to avoid any dependency issues.

+You will need a Zendure Account.
+This is the login information you would also use with the Zendure Mobile App.

 Pull the image with:
 ```